Woodville Football Club (1868–1877)

-The Woodville Football Club (SAFA) originally known as the Port Suburban Football Club (from 1868–1870) was an Australian rules football club that participated in the foundation year of the South Australian Football Association.
+The Woodville Football Club (SAFA) was an Australian rules football club formed in 1875 that participated in the foundation year of the South Australian Football Association in 1877.
+An earlier club known as the Port Suburban Football Club from 1868–1870 and then Woodville disbanded in 1872.
 It is not related to the Woodville Football Club formed in 1938 and which competed in the South Australia Amateur League (SAAL) until it was admitted to the SANFL in 1959.

-First game
+First Football game – Woodville vs Port Suburban

 The first game was played on 16 May 1868 between sides representing the Woodville Cricket Club against those from the Port Suburban Cricket Club.